IN EVERYTHING GIVE THANKS

 How can that be?
 Because God’s children find ways to shed abroad the agape love in their hearts.
 They pray for those who suffer (James 5:16) and find ways to provide whatever relief and comfort is possible (James 2:14-18), whether it is physical or spiritual.
 Those who suffer hard trials and all the while are thankful to God are inspiring examples to others because they demonstrate the power of God working in them and remind the rest of us to be thankful to God for jobs, good health, and loved ones.
 Through their suffering, they share the hope that lies within and help prepare others so that when the trials do come, we are able to bear them and also please our Father.

 The promise to us is peace which surpasses all understanding if, in everything, we are thankful to God.
 This is from the Creator who watched hateful and evil mankind torture His Son to death, the One he has known for all eternity.
 Even so, God did not destroy us and, instead, calls us His children and tells us He is our Father.
 Such is the agape love of our Father and Jesus Christ for us that Jesus Christ died so that we might have fellowship with Him and God the Father through the Holy Spirit.
-Can you imagine life with it?
+Can you imagine life without it?
 What hope would we have especially in the midst of troubles?
 Above all, we should give thanks for the Passover sacrifice and the faithfulness of God.

-EPHESIANS 2:4-7 “But God, Who is rich in mercy, because of His great love with which He loved us, 5 Even when we were dead in our trespasses, has made us alive together with Christ.
-(For you have been saved by grace.)
-6 And He has raised us up together and has caused us to sit together in the heavenly places in Christ Jesus, 7 So that in the ages that are coming He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.”
+EPHESIANS 2:4-7 But God, who is rich in mercy, because of His great love with which He loved us, 5 even when we were dead in trespasses, made us alive together with Christ (by grace you have been saved), 6 and raised us up together, and made us sit together in the heavenly places in Christ Jesus, 7 that in the ages to come He might show the exceeding riches of His grace in His kindness toward us in Christ Jesus.

 Having been given understanding of the mysteries of eternity, how can we not be thankful for the mercy, grace, and hope God has given us through the sacrifice of Jesus Christ?